M4R0UN/magento-commands/server-setup.md

-# Server setup with digital ocean and virtualmin / webmin
+# Ubuntu 20.04 setup with digital ocean and virtualmin / webmin

 ### Create the droplet in digital ocean
 ###### I prefer 4gb of ram since I had some memory issues installing magento on 2gb.
 Wordpress was fine though